mukimasta/mukimasta.github.io/themes/book/README.md

 # Set type to 'docs' if you want to render page outside of configured section or if you render section other than 'docs'
 type = 'docs'

-# Set page weight to re-arrange items in file-tree menu (if BookMenuBundle not set)
+# Set page weight to re-arrange items in file-tree menu.
 weight = 10

-# (Optional) Set to 'true' to mark page as flat section in file-tree menu (if BookMenuBundle not set)
+# (Optional) Set to 'true' to mark page as flat section in file-tree menu.
 bookFlatSection = false

 # (Optional) Set to hide nested sections or pages at that level.
 Works only with file-tree menu mode
 bookCollapseSection = true

-# (Optional) Set true to hide page or section from side menu (if BookMenuBundle not set)
+# (Optional) Set true to hide page or section from side menu.
 bookHidden = false

 # (Optional) Set 'false' to hide ToC from page